 Time is running out to make your voice heard before the EPA closes the public comment period on April 15.
 Please help protect our water by telling EPA not to move forward with this disastrous proposal.

 Population whose drinking water intake sources are at risk for unregulated pollution under this proposal:

 Water is a way of life in the South so keeping our rivers, lakes, and coast protected from pollution is a top priority.
 This proposal would threaten:

-Drinking water for nearly twenty million people in the South
+Drinking water for over 32 million people in the South

 The South's iconic and treasured waterways